grapa-dev/grapa/docs-src/docs/multi_syntax_programming.md

 ## Overview

-Grapa's executable BNF architecture enables support for multiple native syntaxes within a single language.
-This guide explores how to use and extend Grapa with SQL, JSON, XML, and other syntaxes, making it a powerful multi-paradigm programming environment.
+Grapa's executable BNF architecture enables support for multiple syntaxes within a single language.
+This guide explores how to use and extend Grapa with JSON, XML, HTML (native), SQL (example scripts), and other syntaxes, making it a powerful multi-paradigm programming environment.

 ## Key Concepts